bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-Then I could take everything that\'s in here, and stick it inside this function here.
+Then I could take everything that&apos;s in here, and stick it inside this function here.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->